puppetlabs/bolt/3-running-commands/README.md

     21:19:23 up 13 min,  0 users,  load average: 0.08, 0.03, 0.04
 ```

 If you receive an error reading `Host key verification failed` you should make sure the correct host keys are in your `known_hosts` file or pass `--no-host-key-check` to future bolt commands.
-Bolt will not honor `StrictHostKeyChecking` in you ssh config.
+Bolt will not honor `StrictHostKeyChecking` in your ssh config.

-`bolt` can also run commands against multiple nodes by passing a command separated list.
+`bolt` can also run commands against multiple nodes by passing a comma-separated list.
 Replace `node1,node2,node3` in the following with two or more of your own nodes.
 If you get an error about `Host key verification` run the rest of the examples with the `--no-host-key-check` flag to disable host key verification.

 ```
 $ bolt command run uptime --nodes node1,node2,node3